almersesunan/Portofolio/Data Warehouse - Olist/README.md

 1. Ingest CSV dataset "Brazilian E-Commerce Public Dataset by Olist" to MySQL using Python (Pandas, SQLAlchemy, MySQL Connector)

-2. DWH is using Snowflake Schema designed for logistic/delivery department which can be used to analyze and track all shipping activity like estimate products arrival time etc.
+2. DWH created using Snowflake Schema designed for logistic/delivery department which can be used to analyze and track all shipping activity like estimate products arrival time etc.

 ERD: